-Pleadings may also be filed with the Registry by email (registry@eftacourt.int).
-In these cases, a signed physical original of the pleading, accompanied by all supporting documents, must be lodged at the Registry no later than 10 days thereafter (Article 54(7) RoP).
+Pleadings may also be filed with the Registry by email (registry@eftacourt.int) or by fax (+352 43 43 89).
+In this case, a signed physical original of the pleading, accompanied by all supporting documents, must be lodged at the Registry no later than 10 days thereafter (Article 54(7) RoP).